yugabyte/yugabyte-db/docs/content/v1.1/deploy/kubernetes/helm-chart.md

 - Kubernetes 1.10+
 - Helm 2.8.0+
 - Yugabyte DB Docker Images 1.1.0+
 - Kubernetes nodes where a total of 12 CPU cores and 45 GB RAM can be allocated to Yugabyte DB.
-This can be 3 nodes with 4 CPU core and 15 GB RAM allocated to YugaByte DB.
+This can be 3 nodes with 4 CPU core and 15 GB RAM allocated to Yugabyte DB.
 - For optimal performance, ensure to set the appropriate [system limits using `ulimit`](../../manual-deployment/system-config/#setting-ulimits/) on each node in your Kubernetes cluster.

 Confirm that your `helm` is configured correctly.